Jürgen Rüttgers: Minister-President of North Rhine-Westphalia

 Also in 2007, Rüttgers helped negotiate an agreement on closing Germany's last anthracite mines and clearing the way for the stock market flotation of the mines' owner, RAG AG, at the time the largest German coal producer and an international chemicals, energy and real estate conglomerate.

 Between 2007 and 2009, Rüttgers was one of 32 members of the Second Commission on the modernization of the federal state, which had been established to reform the division of powers between federal and state authorities in Germany.

 Shortly before the 2010 state elections, Rüttgers's public image was damaged by a party fund-raising scandal, and local issues like education and the troubles of municipalities with heavy debt burdens were central to the campaign.
 He led his party to an electoral defeat; the steep drop of 10 percentage points compared with the previous election, in 2005, was even larger than most analysts had predicted and gave the Christian Democrats their worst postwar showing in that state.
-The loss also meant Chancellor Angela Merkel could no longer count on a majority for her governing coalition in the Bundesrat, composed of delegations from all 16 states.
+The loss also meant Chancellor Merkel could no longer count on a majority for her governing coalition in the Bundesrat, composed of delegations from all 16 states.
 In July 2010, Rüttgers stepped down as caretaker premier and also gave up his position as state party chairman.

 Life after politics

 Rüttgers joined the Düsseldorf office of German law firm Beiten Burkhardt as Of Counsel in March 2011.
 In this capacity, he is a member of the firm's Assets, Succession, Foundations practice group and also advises international companies on investments in Germany and German companies on international investments.

 In May 2011, Deutsche Bahn nominated Rüttgers as executive director of the Brussels-based Community of European Railway and Infrastructure Companies (CER); instead, Libor Lochman was eventually appointed to the position.

 Rüttgers was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017 and 2022.

+Since 2021, Rüttgers has been a member of the so-called Limbach Commission (Advisory Commission on the return of cultural property seized as a result of Nazi persecution, especially Jewish property), a panel convened by the German government to give recommendations on restitution claims regarding art works stolen or purchased under duress by the Nazis.

 In addition, Rüttgers has held several paid and unpaid positions since leaving politics, including the following: